Ghen Cô Vy: Release and reception

 The song was released on Min's YouTube channel on February 23, 2020.
 An English-language version was released on April 9.
 It was produced by Khắc Hưng and Mew Amazing.
 The original Vietnamese song has since seen the addition of subtitles in over 25 languages.

 Vietnamese dancer Quang Đăng created the "Ghen Cô Vy" dance challenge.
 In an interview with CBS News, he said that the representative and project lead of the NIOEH campaign asked him to create a dance that could go viral and cause the song to trend.
 He stated that he was able to choreograph the dance in 15 minutes.
 The hashtag #GhenCoVyChallenge had since gained over 21.5 million views on the video-sharing app TikTok.
 Quang Đăng's dance video was also promoted by the United Nations Children's Fund (UNICEF).
 Various videos of people responding to the challenge had garnered over 2 million views on TikTok.

 Comedian and television host John Oliver, host of the American talk show Last Week Tonight with John Oliver, called the song a "genuine club-banger".
 German weekly Stern praised the song for its ability to spread information in an innovative fashion without underestimating the seriousness of the situation.
 Huffington Post praised the song for the dance steps in the video.
 It also received praise from South Korea's Seoul Broadcasting System, while France's BFM TV stated that the song might have helped avert a potential large-scale pandemic devastation in Vietnam.

 Following the success of "Ghen Cô Vy", other Southeast Asian governments have taken to social media to release COVID-19 public service announcements.
 In Bangkok, Thailand, BTS Skytrain released a video titled "Dance Against the Virus" featuring staff cleaning handrails inside trains and disinfecting surfaces, while in the Philippines, health officials released a video on etiquette related to coughing and social distancing and called people to join the #covidance challenge.
 The Singaporean government released a video featuring comedian Gurmit Singh talking about hygiene and cleanliness.
+Malaysian animation studio, Monsta Studios, also created a PSA video and song named Ayuh Cuci Tangan! (in English: Let’s Wash Our Hands), featuring two animated characters - Papa Zola & Pipi Zola, similar to Vietnam's approach with Ghen Cô Vy.
+Ayuh Cuci Tangan! is reported to gain around 3 to 4 million views and to be shared in some TV stations in Malaysia, Indonesia and Brunei.

 The Daily Bruin reported that the English-language department of the University of California, Los Angeles was offering a freshman seminar course on the cultural impact of COVID-19, in which "Ghen Cô Vy" and other TikTok dance challenges and viral memes centered around the pandemic were studied.